 - Enterprise: $99/month per user

 The most obvious drawback to Drip’s CRM platform is that it won’t be as successful for non-ecommerce businesses.
-It does not offer pipeline management or prospecting tools, or the kinds of features that sales agents use while working with individual contacts like quote/proposal generation, document storage, and task management.
+It does not offer pipeline management or prospecting tools, or the kinds of features that sales agents or sales reps use while working with individual contacts like quote/proposal generation, sales activity, document storage, and task management.

 - Starting at $19/month